Fire Prevention Invoice Queries

 There is no legal process to appeal this invoice as the costs have now been incurred by the City as per the CFA Act, FRV Act and Local Government Act and must be paid.
 However, the City does welcome any queries you may have.

-If a property owner fails to pay this invoice, they can be taken to court by the City to recover the cost including any interest that has accrued on the money owed (under sections 225 and 232 Local Government Act 1989.)
+If a property owner fails to pay this invoice, they can be taken to court by the City to recover the cost including any interest that has accrued on the money owed (as allowed per section 118 of the Local Government Act 2020)

 In addition, the City may also serve a Fire Prevention Infringement for failing to comply with the notice, which would require you to pay a penalty of 10 penalty units ($1652) within a specified time.
 Failure to pay the infringement penalty by the due date may result in further enforcement action being taken and may incur further costs.